 Sights and sounds

-There are many unusual sights and sounds in the PICU that can be intimidating or frightening.
+There are many sights and sounds in the PICU that can be intimidating or frightening.
 Please ask questions as often as you wish.

-Most patients require the placement of an intravenous catheter to allow the delivery of fluids and medications.
+Your child may need the placement of an intravenous catheter to allow the delivery of fluids and medications.
 These fluids maintain the body's fluid balance and provide glucose (and other sources of nutrition) and the medications to treat your child's condition or illness.

-Often critically ill children will require the administration of supplemental oxygen in order to maintain adequate blood oxygen levels.
+Your child may require the administration of supplemental oxygen in order to maintain adequate blood oxygen levels.
 Children may receive oxygen through a nasal cannula or mask.